Sv443-Network/SvCoreLib/docs.md

 <!-- #SECTION Other -->
 ## Other
-This object, accessed with just `scl`, offers many miscellaneous functions.
+This subsection, accessed with just `scl`, offers many miscellaneous functions.

 <br><br>